SalomePlatform/hexablock/doc/creategrids.rst

 The following data are required:

 - the center (vertex) of the central hexahedron,
-- the vector corresponding to the diametrically opposite vertex to the initial vertex,
+- the radius of the internal hexahedron
 - the number of embedded hexahedra (nb),
 - the coefficient of growth (k).